Logo

 The PJC Fast Track Programme improves student progress in three different ways:

-1) It provides expert support and feedback twice weekly.
+1) It provides expert support and feedback in between lessons.

-Students can send audio or video recordings of their practice up to twice a week, and receive feedback on these pieces within two days.
+Students can send audio or video recordings of their practice, and receive feedback.
 Specific areas of weakness or any errors can be addressed, and PJC can use this to inform planning for the student's next lesson.

-2) It allows students to move through pieces at home.
+2) It allows students to progress through and complete pieces at home.

 If a student sends a recording of a piece played well, they can have their pieces 'ticked off' at home, meaning they can move quicker through their books because they are not having to wait till their next lesson to get their pieces approved and stamped.
 This means they can spend their subsequent lesson learning next steps instead of spending time demonstrating what they have practiced.